Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: Introduction

-Agent--based models (ABMs) are from a formal point of view Markov chains \cite{Izquierdo2009,Banisch2011}.
-However, there is not too much to learn from this fact alone as the state space of the chains corresponding to those models (consisting of all possible configurations of agents) is tremendous.
-For the analysis of a model, therefore, a considerable reduction of the state space is required.
-In practice, the models are often re--formulated in terms of an aggregate variable (such as magnetization) so that all micro configurations with the same aggregate value are agglomerated.
-However, for inhomogeneous agent networks the dynamical process at a coarse--grained level obtained in this way is in general no longer a Markov chain \cite{Banisch2011}.
-In this case, the results are usually considered as an approximation and compared to simulations.
+Agent--based models (ABMs) are from a formal point of view Markov chains \cite{Izquierdo2009,Banisch2012son}.
+However, there is not too much to learn from this fact alone as the state space of the chains corresponding to those models must be conceived of as the set of all possible configurations of the entire agent system.
+The resulting Markov chain is too big for a tractable analysis of a model and therefore a considerable reduction of the state space is required.

+In practice, the models are often re--formulated in terms of an aggregate variable (such as magnetization) so that all micro configurations with the same aggregate value are agglomerated in a single entity.
+However, the dynamical process at a coarse--grained level obtained in this way is, in general, no longer a Markov chain, because mere aggregation over agent attributes is insensitive to microscopic heterogeneity and some information about the dynamical details are lost.
+In fact, as shown in \cite{Banisch2012son} in the context of opinion dynamics, Markovianity is preserved by the macro description only in the case of uniform interaction probabilities between the agents, that is, for homogeneous mixing.
+In other cases, therefore, the results are usually considered as an approximation and compared to simulations.
 Another possibility, however, is to refine the aggregation procedure such that the Markov property is not lost and try to solve the refined problem.
-In this Letter a systematic approach to aggregation is developed which exploits all the dynamical redundancies that have its source in the agent network on which the model is implemented.
+In this paper a systematic approach to aggregation is developed which exploits all the dynamical redundancies that have its source in the agent network on which the model is implemented.

+Though it has often been recognized that ABMs may be conceived as stochastic dynamical systems or Markov chains \cite[]{Epstein1996,Laubenbacher2009,Izquierdo2009,Page2012}, the aggregation techniques developed for these systems have not yet been applied to ABMs.

+On the other hand, the mathematical analysis of the relation between microscopic processes and a their aggregation to a macroscopic level of description is at the heart of statistical mechanics and has recently received some attention in the complex systems literature.
+In \cite{Shalizi2003}, the particular role of Markovianity in the definition or identification of macroscopic observables is emphasized.
+Based on that, \cite{Goernerup2008} develops a method to derive a Markovian state space aggregation on the basis of an information--theoretic view on time series data (typically created by some simple model).
+These and related concepts for the level identification in complex dynamical systems are compared and related in \cite{Pfante2013} that emphasize the particular role played by commutativity of aggregation and dynamics.